minhhangng/minhhangng.github.io/_pages/about.md

 Research Interest
 ======
-My current research interest is on distributed network computing and dynamic graphs.
-Specifically, I work on complexity of distributed agreement tasks using tools from combinatorial topology.
-I am also working on dynamic graphs including forbidden patterns, coloring, and Cannadian Traveller Problem.
+My research interest is in the field of distributed computing and networks.
+My research focuses on dynamic graphs, and agreement tasks in synchronous message-passing models.
+Agreement tasks, which are fundamental in the domain of distributed computing, are studied in almost all models from the synchronous message-passing model to the asynchronous shared memory model.
+Specifically, I study consensus and $k$-set agreement problems in the synchronous networks with the presence of crash failures, using tools from combinatorial topology.
+Another area of my research is dynamic networks (temporal graphs), that are networks changing over time.
+Specifically, my research is in topics of forbidden patterns and the online routing problem called Canadian Traveler Problem.

 Publications
 ======